rogino/COSCNotes/COSC368/Exam Notes.md

       - User tasked to do some task
         - Is the story believable?
         - If so, ask how they will do it
-      - Facilitator should prompt user for thoughts
-      - State updates (e.g. changing paper sketch, PowerPoint slide) should be deterministic
   - Further evaluation:
     - Participatory interaction
     - Task scenario walk-through: to to X, A will press this button then...